open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 floating point values (i.e., all values except for +Inf, -Inf and NaN values).

-Implementations are permitted to round subnormal values away from zero to the nearest normal value when it simplifies the implementation.
+Implementations MAY round subnormal values away from zero to the nearest normal value.

 ##### Exponential Histogram Aggregation: Support a minimum and maximum scale